I co-authored a book called "The Knowledge Map of SRE."

 • 8.4.1 Three SRE Implementation Models

-• 8.4.2 Embedded Type
+• 8.4.2 Embedded type

 • 8.4.3 Centralized

-• 8.4.4 Hybrid type
+• 8.4.4 Hybrid Type

-• 8.4.5 Summary of SRE implementation models and patterns
+• 8.4.5 Summary of SRE Implementation Models and Patterns

-• 8.5.1 Organize patterns that require SRE
+• 8.5.1 Organizing the patterns that require SRE

 • 8.6 Summary

-What I was thinking about when writing
+Things I was thinking about while writing

-When I was first asked to write about organizations in this book, I decided to publish it as soon as possible through O'Reilly, as this is the first book on SRE to be written in Japanese.SRE BookSRE Site Reliability Engineering or Getting started with SRERather than simply summarizing the content of other books, I wrote this chapter with the intention of redesigning it in a way that incorporates the insights and practices I have gained from my many years of experience in SRE organizational design.
-Because of this background, I had to rewrite it many times, making it a very difficult chapter to write.
+When I was first asked to write about organizations for this book, I thought that since this book is the first book on SRE with Japanese as the original language, I would like to use as much as possible from O'Reilly's publications.SRE BookSRE (Site Reliability Engineering) or Let's get started with SRERather than simply summarizing the content written in other sources, I wrote this chapter with the intention of redesigning it by incorporating the insights and practices I've gained from my many years of experience in SRE organizational design.
+Because of this background, I had to rewrite it many times, and it was a very difficult chapter to write.
 I am truly grateful to everyone who reviewed it.

 Three organizational patterns